jpbarraca/pynrf24/README.md

 Most of the information there will also be valid to this library.

 Tested in a BeagleBoneBlack using spi0 and NRF24L01+ radios.
-Should work with not problems in a Raspberry Pi or with NRF24L01 (non +) radios.
+Should work without problems in a Raspberry Pi or with NRF24L01 (non +) radios.

 Requirements
 ------------